 For more movie reviews from Resident Entertainment you can find them on our website here.

-Note: We may earn commissions on links clicked in this post, however it does not affect your prices as a consumer.
+Note: We may earn revenue from affiliate links that could be clicked on this page.
 These ads/links help to support Resident Entertainment and keep our content free.

 It's a relaxing movie to watch and it's not really an intense viewing experience at all